ahoorab/cdk-iac/README.md

 Running the command ```./cdk-iac.sh -c synth -t BeanstalkTemplate -a microservice -d dev``` will configured Beanstalk using a Python Solution Stack and a m5.medium instance.

-This could mean, as an example, that you define a consistent infrastructure for your mircoservices (beanstalk behind API Gateway as an example) then you simply need to define the properties for the individual applications.
+This means that you can define a consistent infrastructure for your mircoservices (beanstalk behind API Gateway as an example) then you simply need to define the properties for the individual applications.
 This makes 'stamping' out new application infrastructure in a standard and consistent process very easy.
 And don't forget that by used the power of CDK you can always update these applications easily.